With appeal looming, Cowboys' Elliott debuts

-ARLINGTON, Texas -- Dallas Cowboys running back Ezekiel Elliott played 10 snaps in Saturday's preseason game against the Oakland Raiders, and now the club has to wonder if it will see Elliott in action again before Oct.
+ARLINGTON, Texas -- Dallas Cowboys running back Ezekiel Elliott played 10 snaps in Saturday night's preseason game against the Oakland Raiders, and now the club has to wonder if it will see him in action again before Oct.
 29.

 Elliott was replaced by Darren McFadden on the second drive.
 He finished with 18 yards on six carries in his first -- and only -- work of the preseason and caught two passes for 6 yards.